EbGazar/Sales-Insights-Data-Analytics-Project/README.md

 </details>

-## 4 - Data Analysis, Cleaning and ETL.
+## 4 - Data Preperation, Cleaning and ETL.

 Start by plugging SQL Databse to MS Power BI, this process is also known as data munging or data wrangling, As appear from the SQL Queries the data is messy and contains some inconsistent values as `sales_amount` contains values in both `USD` and `INR` and these values need to be transformed to get the right results from the analysis.